Anirgb00/Summer-of-Code-with-SymPy/README.md

 Project: Control Theory - Implement a control systems package
 Student: Naman Gera (namannimmo10)

-Official Mentors:
+Official No Mentors:

-Nikhil Maan (@Sc0rpi0n101)
-Jason K. Moore (@moorepants)
-Ishan Joshi (@ishanaj)
-Since this was a big project and I had to develop a package from scratch, I got a lot of help from other members of the SymPy development team and even Control theory experts.
-I would also really like to thank S.Y.
-Lee, Oscar Benjamin, Eric Wieser, Ilhan Polat, and Richard Murray for constantly reviewing my PRs and discussing the API designs with me.
+Since this was a big project and I had to develop a package from scratch, I did not get a lot of help from other members of the SymPy development team and even Control theory experts. .

 Work done:
 My main focus was to implement in SymPy, a basic Control Systems functionality from scratch.
 This can be used by Control engineers or professors/students to solve various control theory related problems.
 Being a part of SymPy, this is purely symbolic in nature.
 The advantage of this package over other packages/libraries (which are great, btw!) like harold and python-control is that the solutions obtained from it are highly accurate and do not rely on numerical methods to approximate the solutions.
 The solutions obtained are in a compact form that can be used for further analysis.
 Documentation is available at Control API and Control Intro.